November 10-12, 2014

 There will be ferry transportation from the Waterfront in Jack London Square, Oakland to South San Francisco and a shuttle that will take us to the Menlo campus on Monday and Tuesday.

 For transportation to and from the airport there are several options.

 There is a parking lot if you are considering a rental car.
 There is a $15 charge per night per car.

 LiveWhale is a content management system for higher education, designed by a team of sharp application developers and supported by a small but growing community of Web professionals in colleges and universities nationwide.
 Schools and organizations use LiveWhale to maintain Web pages, news, event calendars, photo galleries, Web forms and much more.

 Our goal in developing LiveWhale was to steer a middle ground between proprietary CMS solutions (which can be overbuilt, on closed, proprietary foundations, and stuffed with features that most users will never take advantage of) and open source products (which can take months to customize, train and roll out.
 The spirit of our CMS— and of our developers’ conference— is that the developers who use our CMS on a daily basis are just as smart as the people who maintain and support it, and we all ought to be able to work together to make LiveWhale a great resource for everyone in higher ed who’s got content to manage.

 To learn more about LiveWhale or schedule a demo, visit livewhale.com.

 LiveWhale is a product of White Whale Web Services.

 Register for #LWDC!

-The conference fee is $350, which includes transportation to and from Southwestern University; dinner on Wednesday night; Thursday and Friday continental breakfast and lunch; snacks throughout; and a surprise or two.
-(It wouldn’t be a conference without schwag.)
+The registration fee includes transportation to and from the Menlo School campus; dinner on Monday night; continental breakfast (Monday - Wednesday), lunch (Monday - Wednesday), refreshment breaks, and all conference sessions.
 We can bill your institution or accept payment online.